 Boards may also want to consider hearing directly from the chairs of their staff-side, staff networks and their most senior occupational health advisor regarding the effectiveness of the risk assessment approach within their own organisation.

 There are a range of evidence-based risk assessment frameworks, matrices and tools available, developed by professional bodies, NHS organisations and clinicians.

-Organisations should consider the guidance outlined here and the full range of risk assessment frameworks, matrices, tools, and work with their occupational health department to develop and review organisational approaches to risk assessment.
+Organisations should consider the guidance outlined here along with the full range of risk assessment frameworks, matrices and tools, and work with their occupational health department to develop and review organisational approaches to risk assessment.